sumanjs/suman/README.md

  to use nested describe statements for more control and preventing the sharing of scope within tests.
 AVA basically co-opted Tape and added concurrency.
 Suman co-opted Mocha, added concurrency, better reporting, dependency injection and less confusing contexts for hooks.
 Suman has more powerful facilities for asynchronous testing than AVA due to Mocha/Jasmine-style hooks and nested describes.
-Dependency injection ability also makes Suman extremely convenient to use, compared to AVA.
+Dependency injection ability also makes Suman extremely convenient and fun to use, compared to AVA.
+ Suman is simply much more powerful and richer in features than AVA.

 ### Extra info